Tax and writing a will

 Inheritance tax will be due at a reduced rate of 36% if you leave at least 10% of your estate to a qualifying charity.

 The rules for obtaining the reduced rate are very complex – we suggest that you seek advice if you think you would like to take advantage of them.
-You can find a tax adviser on the Chartered Institute of Taxation website.
-There is more information on the GOV.UK website.
+You can find a tax adviser on the Chartered Institute of Taxation website or the website of the Society of Trusts and Estates Practitioners (STEP).

 What happens if the beneficiaries decide that the estate would be better divided differently – Deeds of Variation?